anebz/cloud/Accreditations/aws_developer_associate.md

 * ASG can contain EC2 instances in multiple AZs within the same region, and cannot span multiple regions
 * By querying the instance metadata, it's possible to get the private IP address of the instance.

+### ECS

+A scalable container orchestration service supporting docker.
+It uses Fargate for serverless, or you can use EC2 for more control.
+First upload the image to ECR, elastic container registry.
+ECS connects to ECR and deploys the images.

+To log in, run `aws ecr get-login`, use the output to login to ECR, and then pull the image with `docker pull REPOSITORY URI : TAG`

+* To allow the container to access SQS, the policy must be attached to the ECS Task's execution role
+* To use X-Ray with ECS, create a separate Docker image to run the X-Ray daemon, add instrumentation to the app code for X-Ray and configure and use an IAM role for tasks.
+* If the container should share storage, use Fargate launch
+* When you use ECS with a load balancer deployed across multiple AZs, you get a scalable and highly available REST API.

-### EBS
+### Lambda

-Highly available (automatically replicated within a single AZ but *AZ locked*) and scalable storage volume that can be attached to the EC2 instance.
-Upon launch of an instance, at least one EBS volume is attached to it.
-Types:

-* **gp2**: general purpose SSD, boot disks and general applications. the only option that can be a boot volume. up to 16k IOPS per volume
-* **io1**: provisioned IOPS SSD: higher IOPS, many read/writes per second.
-For large dbs, latency-sensitive workloads. highest performance option, most expensive. **io2**, new generation, more IOPS per GiB.
-* **st1**: throughput optimized HDD: for read-intensive workloads, for frequently accessed workloads that need to store mountains of data, big data, data warehouses. large I/O sizes
-* **sc1**: cold HDD: lowest cost option, workloads where performance isn't a factor

-The maximum ratio of provisioned IOPS to the requested volume size (in GB) is 50:1.
-For example, a 100GB volume can be provisioned witih up to 5000 IOPS.

-EBSs are attached to an instance, and can't share data between instances.

-Snapshots are incremental, can be used to launch a new instance, but they span the region, which means they aren't in the same AZ as the volume.

-To encrypt a volume: snapshot the current volume, create an encrypted snapshot, restore the volume from the encrypted snapshot, mount it.
+Lambda is priced based on number of requests (first 1M free, then $0.2 per 1M requests) and duration.
+Lambda automatically scales out, not up.

+> Function

+With an alias you can create many versions of Lambda functions. `$LATEST` is always the last version of code you uploaded to Lambda.
+Use Lambda versioning and aliases to point the apps to a specific version if you don't want to use `$LATEST`.
+If the app has an alias instead of `$LATEST`, it won't automatically use new code when you upload it. `$LATEST` can't be configured in an ARN, use Alias instead.

+With aliases, you can route some traffic to the new Lambda version.

+To reuse execution context, package only the modules the function requires and move the initialization of the RDS connection outside the handler function.
+To avoid hard-coding information, use environment variables.

+Environment variables can't exceed 4KB, and you can use as many as you want. so if encrypted data must be passed to the function, use envelope encryption and reference the data as file within the code.
+Using an envelope encryption, the network load is much lower.
+For lower files, you can use Encryption SDK and pack the encrypted file with the Lambda function.

+For temporary storage that won't be necessary after the function finishes, use /tmp directory up to 512MB and delete the files at the end of the function.

+A Publish version is a snapshopt copy of a function code and config in the latest version.
+Config can't be changed and it has a unique ARN which can't be modified.

+> Limits

+* Maximum execution duration for a Lambda request is 900s=15mins
+* The maximum deployment package size is 50MB, and the max size of code/dependencies zipped into a deployment package is 250MB
+* Lambda has a limit to the number of functions that can run simultaneously in a region.
+Default is 1000 per second per region, the error you get is `TooManyRequestsException`, HTTP status code 429.
+Avoid recursion!
+* Maximum RAM is 10GB

+Make sure the dependencies are included in the deployment package, along with the code, to improve startup time

-> Encrpytion
+> Monitoring and security

-* EBS volumes support in-flight encryption and also at rest encryption using KMS
-* An encrypted EBS volume always creates an encrypted snapshot, which always creates an encrypted EBS volume
-* Encryption by default is a region-specific setting.
-If enabled for a region, it can't be disabled for individual volumes or snapshots in that region
-* If an encoded authorization message is received, use STS decode-authorization-message
+With **step functions** you can visualize serverless applications, they automatically trigger and track each step so if something goes wrong you can track what went wrong where.
+With step functions you can track flows executed by Lambda functions, and you can control multiple Lambda functions.
+With Step functions state machines you can orchestrate the workflow

+With Lambda authorizer, a 3rd party authorization mechanism is used to invoke the Lambda function.

+Lambda works on S3 events asynchronously and for asynchronous invocations, Lambda retries function errors twice.
+If the retries fail, you can use dead letter queues to direct unprocessed events to an SQS queue.

+> Concurrency: \# requests that a Lambda function is serving at a time.

+If a function is invoked while a request is still undergoing, another instance is allocated, increasing the functions' concurrency.
+Reaching the concurrency limit leads to latency bottlenecks.
+To enable the function to scale without fluctuations in latency, use provisioned concurrency.
+By allocationg this before an increase in invocations, you can ensure that all requests are served by initialized instances with very low latency.
+You can also configure application auto scaling to manage provisioned concurrency on a schedule or based on use.
+To increase provisioned concurrency automatically as needed, use the app auto scaling API to register a target and create a scaling policy.

+You can set up reserved concurrency for the Lambda function so that it throttles if it goes above a certain concurrency limit.
+This is used to limit the maximum concurrency for a given Lambda function.

+If Lambda is working with Kinesis data streams, it works synchronously.
+If it encounters errors, it doesn't proceed execution and retries until the error is resolved or the data expired.

+Lambda & X-Ray, no need to install daemon in Lambda.
+Only the IAM role assigned to Lambda should have access to X-Ray.

 ## Monitoring

-* Cloudwatch:
+* CloudTrail: monitors API calls in the AWS platform.
+Logs all authenticated API requests to IAM and STS APIs.
+* AWS config records the state of your AWS env and can notify you of changes
+* AWS Budgets needs approximately 5 weeks of usage data to generate budget forecasts

+### Cloudwatch

 * host level metrics: CPU, network, disk and status check
 * Custom metrics: can be used for RAM, \# logged-in users.
 Min 1min granularity
 * By default, Cloudwatch stores the log data indefinitely, but you can change the retention
 * CloudWatch metrics: they tell the rate at which the function/code is executing, but can't help with debugging the error
 * Cloudwatch logs: Lambda pushes all logs to CW Logs
 * You can retrieve data from any terminated instance after its termination
 * For alarms that should be triggered only if it breaches 2 evaluation periods, set data points to alarm as 2 while creating the alarm
 * CloudWatch integration feature with S3 allows to export log data from CW log groups to S3
 * *Cloudwatch events*: when the AWS environment changes, AWS resources can be triggered.
 You can create custom events or events generated periodically.
 * Log group data is always encrypted in CloudWatch logs, with the optional choice of using KMS for this encryption with the customer master key with the CLI command `associate-kms-key`

-* CloudTrail: monitors API calls in the AWS platform.
-Logs all authenticated API requests to IAM and STS APIs.
-* AWS config records the state of your AWS env and can notify you of changes
-* AWS Budgets needs approximately 5 weeks of usage data to generate budget forecasts
+### X-Ray

+Prerequisites: install X-Ray daemon in the instance, create IAM role, give X-Ray permission: xray:PutTraceSegments and xray:PutTelemetryRecords and instrument the app with daemon and SDK.

+Analyzes and debugs **distributed** apps' performance, identify and troubleshoot performance issues and errors.
+Provides an end-to-end view of requests as they travel through the app, and shows a map of the app's underlying components.

+X-Ray can be used to collect data **across AWS** accounts.
+For that, create a role in the target unified account and allow roles in each sub-acc to assume the role.
+Configure the X-Ray daemon to use an IAM instance role.

+X-Ray sampling allows to control the amount of data to be recorded, and modify sampling behavior on the fly without modifying or redeploying your code.
+By default, X-Ray records one request/s and 5% of any additional request per host.

+> Requests sampled per second = reservoir_rate + fixed_rate/100 * (total_req/s - reservoir_rate)

+For reservoir rate of 60, fixed rate of 20% and total requests of 200, `60 + 0.2*(200-60) = 60 + 28 = 88`

+X-Ray integrates with ELBs, Lambda and API gateway.
+Provides:

+* Interceptors to add to the code to trace incoming HTTP requests
+* Client handlers to instrument AWS SDK clients that the app uses to call other AWS services
+* An HTTP client to instrument calls to other internal and external HTTP web services

+To ensure that X-Ray daemon is correctly discovered in ECS, use the SDK AWS_XRAY_DAEMON_ADDRESS env variable.

 ## Networking